Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

 ## Work in Progress

--   *Propaganda as Provocation: How Autocrats Use Political Rhetoric to Impede Democratic Uprisings* (working title, book project)
+-   *Propaganda as Provocation: How Autocrats Use Political Rhetoric to Impede Democratic Uprisings* (book project)
 -   *Empirical Study of Deterrence in the Context of Great Power Competition* (multi-paper project with [Renard Sexton](https://renardsexton.com), [Hans Tung](https://homepage.ntu.edu.tw/~hanstung/Home.html), and [Hsu Yumin Wang](https://hsuyuminwang.com))
 -   "Perception, Misperception, and Crisis Deescalation: Cross-National Experiments in China and the United States" (with [Matthew Conklin](https://matthewjconklin.com))
 -   "Hawks, Doves, and Rapprochement in the South China Sea: Evidence from China" (with [Matthew Conklin](https://matthewjconklin.com))
 -   "The Influence of Comparisons on Americans’ Assessments of Subnational Democracy" (with [Jennifer Gandhi](https://www.jennifergandhi.com))
 -   "People Worldwide Prioritize Democratic Elections and Public Safety over Other Political, Economic, and Social Goods" (with [Jonathan Chu](https://www.jonathanchu.org) and [Scott Williamson](https://www.scott-williamson.com))
--   "After Failed Uprisings: Propaganda on Dissidents’ Confessions and Its Political Logic in Hong Kong" (with [Ruilin Lai](https://www.ruilinlai.com))
+-   "Confession Propaganda and Its Political Impacts upon Failed Uprisings: Theory and Evidence from Hong Kong" (with [Ruilin Lai](https://www.ruilinlai.com) and [Matthew Gabel](https://matthewgabel.wixsite.com/mysite))
 -   "Voice After Exit: Hong Kong Diaspora's Transnational Mobilization and Community Building in Five Host Countries" (with [Maggie Shum](http://www.maggieshum.com), [Ka Ming Chan](https://www.kmchan.page), [Sanho Chung](https://sanhochung.me), Athena Tong, and Sam Yip)
 -   "White Identity, Psychological Wage, and the Racial Politics of Soaking the Rich" (with [Hsu Yumin Wang](https://hsuyuminwang.com))
 -   "Spillover Effects of Framing: Minimum Wage, Living Wage, and Support for Universal Basic Income in the United States" (with [Tim Schaitberger](https://www.kcl.ac.uk/people/tim-schaitberger))